 I reserved the park pavilion two months in advance and invitations went out two weeks after that.
 The RSVPs began to pour in, decorations began to accumulate, and Arden got more excited with each passing day.
-She picked out a Sleeping Beauty princess dress on Amazon and a crown and wand set from Target.
+N-Flatables manufactures and sells princess castle inflatable bounce houses and although it took some time choosing, Arden wanted the inflatable carriage.
+To match the carriage, she picked out a Sleeping Beauty princess dress on Amazon and a crown and wand set from Target.

 She couldn’t wait to celebrate her birthday with her friends.

 And then an incredible chain of events unfolded.